Francis2381/Automate-ML/README.md

 # Automate-ML
- This is an attempt to make machine learning implementation easire using Object Oriented Programming
+ This is an attempt to make machine learning implementation easier using Object Oriented Programming